By Cindy Filmore

 So, HOW do I have fun with only 1 or 2 dogs?
 Lots of ways!

-My sons (infintely braver and younger than I) opt for dirt boards to run one or two dogs (well, they are even brave enough to hook up a 4 or 6 dog team, but they ARE teenagers).
-The speeds are incredible, like dirtboarding down a very big hill, but allow them the control (with hand brakes) that skateboards don’t.
-Plus, as they use a hand-held gang-line, they can release the dogs if needed.
+The speeds are incredible, like dirt boarding down a very big hill, but the boards allow them the control (with hand brakes) that skateboards don’t.
+Plus, as they use a hand-held gang line, they can release the dogs if needed.

 The point is, you can have lots of fun with one or two dogs.
 You don’t really need a whole team…..but trust me, once you get started, huskies are like potato chips “Betcha can’t have just one !”